When it comes to how to sweeten green tea, there are 3 different options.

-How to Sweeten Green Tea - 11 methods without refined sugar
+How to Sweeten Green Tea: 11 ways to sweeten tea without refined sugar

 #1 Organic Honey